A local limit theorem for a random walk in an intermittent dynamical environment: Introduction

-Given such an environment $\omega$, for each $x \ge 0$ we define a map $U_x : [0,1] \to [0,2]$ by
+Given such an environment $\omega$, for each $x \ge 0$ we define a map $U_x : [0,1) \to [0,2)$ by

 where $\tilde{T}_{\omega^x}$ is defined as in \eqref{eq:pw_linear_lsv}.
-Thus $U_x$ is a piecewise linear transformation that maps $[\omega_{n+1}^x, \omega_n^x]$ onto $[\omega^x_n, \omega^x_{n-1}]$ for $n \ge 1$, and maps $[\omega_1^x, \omega_0^x] = [\omega_1^x, 1]$ onto $[1,2]$.
+Thus $U_x$ is a piecewise linear transformation that maps $[\omega_{n+1}^x, \omega_n^x)$ onto $[\omega^x_n, \omega^x_{n-1})$ for $n \ge 1$, and maps $[\omega_1^x, \omega_0^x) = [\omega_1^x, 1)$ onto $[1,2)$.

 Analogously to \eqref{eq:LS_local}, the local maps $U_x$ describe the motion of a particle in an inhomogeneous medium formed by a chain of infinitely many cells, represented by the subintervals $[x, x+1)$, $x \in \bZ_+$, of the nonnegative real line $\bR_+$.
-If the location of the particle at time $n$ is $u_n \in [x, x+1)$, then at time $n+1$ the location is given by
+If the position of the particle at time $n$ is $u_n \in [x, x+1)$, then at time $n+1$ its position is given by

 Equivalently,

 where the global map $\cU_\omega : \bR_+ \to \bR_+$ is defined by

 with $\lfloor u \rfloor = \max \{ n \in \bZ : n \le u \}$ denoting the integer part of $u$.
 We assume throughout that the initial state of the particle $u_0$ is located in the leftmost cell $[0,1)$.